Arduino Programming Fundamentals

 - Arduino UNO has 20 input/output pins.
 It is input/output because the same pin can be used as an input or output based on the program written unto it.

-- The remaining 6 pins are analogue pins.
-The analogue pins labelled A0 to A5 accept and manipulate variable signals such as audio, temperature, etc. These pins have an analogue to digital converters (ADC) to convert the input variables to their equivalent digital signal with which the processor can work.
+- The remaining 6 pins are analog pins.
+The analog pins labeled A0 to A5 accept and manipulate variable signals such as audio, temperature, etc. These pins have analog-to-digital converters (ADC) to convert the input variables to their equivalent digital signal with which the processor can work.

 - It also has 6 PWM pins which are used for Pulse Width Modulation.